xTonyYu/ai-financial-advice/README.md

-## Get Investment Advice from a Mob Boss or a Rich Dude - using OpenAI API and Next.js with React.
+## Get AI Investment Advice from a Mob Boss or a Rich Dude - using OpenAI API and Next.js with React.

 This is an app that provides funny, non-prfessional investment advice.
 This app DOES NOT provide real advice.
 Always consult real licensed financial planner for any financial advice.